v923z/micropython-ulab/docs/manual/source/ulab.rst

 The ``ndarray`` is the underlying container of numerical data.
-It is derived from micropython’s own ``array`` object, but has a great number of extra features starting with how it can be initialised, how operations can be done on it, and which functions can accept it as an argument.
+It is derived from micropython’s own ``array`` object, but has a great number of extra features starting with how it can be initialised, which operations can be done on it, and which functions can accept it as an argument.
+One important property of an ``ndarray`` is that it is also a proper ``micropython`` iterable.

 Since the ``ndarray`` is a binary container, it is also compact, meaning that it takes only a couple of bytes of extra RAM in addition to what is